 Outbound Proxy Transport Protocol

-For our example, our parameters for a SIP IP Phone or soft client might be:
+Continuing with our earlier example, our parameters for a SIP IP Phone or soft client might be:

 Outbound Proxy Transport Protocol: (supported but not generally needed)

-Our pricing is disruptive for all the services we offer.
-SIP is no different in this regard.
-Our price for SIP is metered per minute/per call leg at $0.0007*.
+Our price for SIP is metered per minute/per call leg with discounts offered based on call volume.
+Check out our pricing page for up to date pricing.
 As mentioned earlier, our customers get encryption for free.
 We also do not charge for using LāML to route calls.

 Come and build something great on SignalWire!